yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 ---
-title: "Principle of Relativity and Lorentz Transformation"
+title: Principle of Relativity and Lorentz Transformation
-description: >-
-  Learn about the concept of reference frames and the Galilean transformation widely used in classical mechanics.
+description: Learn about the concept of reference frames and the Galilean transformation widely used in classical mechanics.
 Also, briefly examine Maxwell's equations and the Michelson-Morley experiment, which formed the background for the emergence of the Lorentz transformation, and derive the transformation matrix of the Lorentz transformation.
 categories: [Engineering Physics, Modern Physics]
 tags: [Theory of Relativity, Linear Transformation, Lorentz transformation]
 math: true
+image: /assets/img/math-and-physics-cropped.png
 ---
 ## TL;DR
 > **Principle of Relativity**: The principle that all physical laws should be the same in all inertial reference frames moving at constant velocity relative to each other
 {: .prompt-info }